min69u/Reforestation/README.md

-## When do doctors get angry?
-When they run out of patients.
+## Where do hamburgers go to dance?
+The meat-ball.